yurmag/iperf-IMIX-test/README.md

 # iperf3-imix-test

-This is an attempt to test you network with "IMIX profile" using open-source software.
+This is an way to test you network throughput with "IMIX profile" using open-source software.

 ## Prerequisites
  - iptables need to be adjusted on both iPerf server and iPerf client